gluster/gluster-kubernetes/docs/examples/hello_world/README.md

 #### Dynamic provisioner in Kubernetes 1.4 ####

+***NOTE***: Endpoints define the GlusterFS cluster, for version 1.4.X this is a required parameter for the StorageClass.
+For versions later than 1.4.X skip this step.

-Identify the Gluster Endpoints that are needed to pass in as a parameter into the StorageClass (heketi-storage-endpoints):
+Identify the Gluster Storage Endpoint to be passed in as a parameter to the StorageClass (heketi-storage-endpoints):

 ```
 kubectl get endpoints